gaepdit/gaepdit.github.io/new-dev/index.md

 ## Required online accounts

 * Create a [GitHub account](https://github.com/signup) and provide your manager with your user name so you can be added to the EPD-IT team.
+* For application developers, request a Raygun account invite.

 ## Required Git setup